grace188031/Ethical-Hacking-Notes/Ethical Hacking/Capstone/BlackPearl.md

 #dnsreconaissance

-- DNS reconaissance to the victim using `dnsrecon -r 127.0.0.0/24 -n 192.168.64.8 -d lk`, we saw that the domain of the victim is **blackpearl.com**
+- DNS reconaissance to the victim using `dnsrecon -r 127.0.0.0/24 -n 192.168.64.8 -d lk`, we saw that the name of the victim's machine is **blackpearl.com**
 ```
 ┌──(root㉿kali)-[~]
 └─# dnsrecon -r 127.0.0.0/24 -n 192.168.64.8 -d lk